Part of a set. See all set records

 Gift of John L. Severance 1921.631

 This distinctively shaped celadon vessel is a kundika.
 With a spout on one side, this type of vessel is often used in Buddhist purification rituals.
 Unlike most existing examples that have an image of a willow tree, this work has a rare flying phoenix design incised on its surface.
+During the Goryeo period (918-1392), about 260 kilns operated in mainly Jeolla and Chungcheong provinces, meeting a soaring demand for high-end products like this example.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.